verlok/inp-workshop/guide/16-mid-point.md

 Lessons:

-* Don't have long running code (long tasks) on your pages
+* Don't have long-running code (long tasks) on your pages
 * Move needless code out of event handlers until after next paint
 * Make sure the Rendering update itself is efficient for browser